 It is Apple's answer to Dolby Atmos for Headphones and Sony's 360 Reality Audio, creating a virtual 3D surround sound effect in a stereo pair of headphones.
 It virtualises an audio mix that surrounds you, making it seem you are in the heart of the action.

 Uniquely though, it also uses tracking hardware in Apple devices, including the AirPods (3rd Generation), AirPods Pro and AirPods Max headphones, to track your head in real-time along with the position of an iPad or iPhone.
 This enables it to place the audio effect realistically depending on where you look or turn.

 Here's how it works, what devices it is available on, how you turn it on and off and everything else you need to know.

 How does Spatial Audio work?

-Spatial Audio allows you to hear three dimensional audio from supported videos that follow the movement of your iPhone or iPad.
+Spatial Audio enables you to hear three-dimensional audio from supported videos that follow the movement of your iPhone or iPad.

-The idea of the techonology is to recreate what you would hear in a cinema, where sounds appear to be coming from all around you, whether in front, behind, from the side.
-In order to do this, Spatial Audio uses 5.1, 7.1 and Dolby Atmos signals from a compatible film or video, applies directional audio filters and adjusts the frequencies relayed to each ear.
+It effectively recreates a cinema-style experience, where sounds appear to be coming from all around you - front, behind, from the side, even above your head.
+In order to do this, Spatial Audio uses the 5.1, 7.1 and Dolby Atmos mixes from a compatible film or video, applies directional audio filters and adjusts the frequencies relayed to each ear.